unfoldedcircle/core-api/doc/integration-driver/driver-installation.md

   - The user and group IDs may change between driver restarts.
   - Write access to the `$UC_CONFIG_HOME`, `$UC_DATA_HOME` and `/tmp` directories is ensured.

-⚠️ CPU and memory restrictions are not yet in place but will be enforced in a future firmware update!
+#### Resource restrictions

-- A single integration driver should not use more than 100 MB of memory.
+A single custom integration should not use more than 100 MB of memory and conserve CPU usage.

-_TODO more details about sandbox environment_
+- All custom integrations (max 10) share a common memory pool of 1 GB and are limited to 200% CPU usage (2 cores).
+- If the memory pool is exceeded, custom integrations will be terminated.
+Integrations using the most memory will be terminated first.
+- A single custom integration will be throttled if it uses more than 250 MB and terminated if it uses more than 350 MB.

 #### Network